 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

-.1 The work of this Section will not be measured separately for payment.
-All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-.1 All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.
+All costs associated with the work of this Section shall be included in the price for Item No. A1.04 in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

 PRODUCTS (not used)

 EXECUTION

 Time of Completion

-The Contractor must provide all required data to the Consultant [XX] Working Days in advance of commissioning.
+The Contractor must provide all required data to the Consultant 20 Working Days in advance of commissioning.
 The uploading of required asset data complete with maintenance tasks (Job Plans, Preventative Maintenance tasks and frequencies) into the CMMS (Maximo) must be performed prior to the commencement of the commissioning activities and as specified in the Work schedule.